-Massey University’s business and management studies also rank in the top 200 (by QS (Quacquarelli Symonds) rankings).
-We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.
+Massey University’s business and management studies also rank in the top 300 (by QS (Quacquarelli Symonds) rankings).
+We are ranked No.1 in New Zealand and in the top 150 universities worldwide for our business administration and finance programmes by ShanghaiRanking.

-If you study the Bachelor of Aviation (Air Transport Pilot), your preferred career will no doubt be as a pilot.
+If you study the Bachelor of Aviation (Air Transport Pilot), your preferred career will no doubt be as an airline pilot.
 Gaining this degree will also open other doors for other potential careers within the aviation industry.